bitsapien/bitsapien.github.io/content/posts/commands-and-events.md

 ---

-When we design solutions for our systems it can get really confusing
+When we design solutions for our systems it can get really confusing what to use

 * The differences between commands and events.
 * You need not have replay-ability for commands(since they may not be idempotent), events are can be replayed.